Parenting Teens Wisely's story starts with my story.

 I was intrigued.
 Why not teach these skills to parents?
 I flashed back to my own adolescence when my parents had no earthly idea how to help me navigate my extremely intense emotions.
 I wondered how things would have been different for me.
 While my parents were supportive and loving, their responses to my emotions often just contributed to my distress and to my patterns of coping.
 And even as a trained therapist, when my own children experienced complicated emotions or behaviors, my emotional impulses to help were often not helpful.

 So, I began searching for more strategies that could help parents help their teens.
 Searching online one day, I happened upon a therapist in Maryland who’d authored several books for parents, using the same approach I’d been using in my work with teens.
-She agreed to mentor me and these last several years she has continued to generously share the work she has done with parents, both in individual parent coaching and in classes. *
+She agreed to mentor me and for several years generously shared the work that she has done with parents, both in individual parent coaching and in classes. *

 An Approach that Helps Parents